Salwan/salwan.github.io/_posts/2019-10-03-simplebench.md

 Pypy runtime (which uses jit) is impressively quick in comparison to CPython, it almost matches mono actually, it's a surprise it hasn't become the dominant python runtime yet!

-#### Lua/JIT
+#### Lua and LuaJIT

 As expected, lua is very fast for a fully interpreted language.
 I wish CPython was closer to that.

-Luajit is damn impressive.
+LuaJIT is damn impressive.
 Actually really close to native C++ performance!
 Which is insane.

 #### Javascript